What causes Michigan Potholes

 If you find yourself unable to avoid driving through a pothole, check for damage as soon as you can.
-Pothole warning signs may be damage include bulging tires, bent rims, dents or tire leaks.
+Auto damage warning signs may be include bulging tires, bent rims, dents or tire leaks.
 Also, if you notice your car shaking or bouncing, there may be issues with the shock absorption or suspension.

 While the damage caused to a car by a pothole may be covered under the collision portion of your Michigan auto insurance policy, there are some things to remember.
 If the damage is to the tire only, it might not be covered.
 Damage to the vehicle is subject to the collision deductible.